DarkNando29/DarkNando29/README.md

 Hey there 👋,

-Hello visitor, my name is Fernando Alfaro and and I'm a software developer engineer, I'm from Costa Rica and the it's dangerous so look this.
+Hello my name is Fernando Alfaro and and I'm a software developer engineer, I'm from Costa Rica and the it's dangerous so look this.
 Most of my experience is focused on financial industry (ACH, Bank Information, security) I'd like to learn a lot, by my self and from other people and as you assumed I like to ask a lot.
 I want to be a Architect Developer, but it's hard, by the way I currently working on myself to be it.